Yes, you read that correctly, waterfalls in Texas!

 Hamilton Pool Waterfall is another of the best Texas waterfalls.

-Located not far from downtown Austin, in the Texas small town of Dripping Springs, Hamilton Pool Preserve is a popular location thanks to the natural pool that this Texas waterfall empties into.
+Located near downtown Austin, in the Texas small town of Dripping Springs, Hamilton Pool Preserve is popular, thanks to the natural pool this Texas waterfall empties into.

 Granted, Hamilton Pool waterfall is not the tallest waterfall, but that doesn’t keep people from flocking to Dripping Springs to enjoy this Hill Country swimming hole.